Debt Collection, Credit Reports and Skip Tracing in Israel, the Palestinian Authority (Palestine) and Around the Globe

 In Israel contingency ("no win no pay") based fee is allowed in Civil matters only and is not allowed in Criminal matters.

-Our pre litigation attorney fee is usually contingency based ("no collection no pay") unless the client prefers to pay a flat fee in advance or a mix of the two.
+Our pre litigation attorney fee is usually either contingency based ("no collection no pay"), flat fee or a mix of the two.

 Our law firm's fee for litigation may be based on either hours billed, contingency ("no collection no pay") or a pre paid flat fee, depending on the particular case (factors taken into consideration include but not limited to the complexity, risk and chances of collection in the suit (assets and profession of defendant etc..)).

 It should be noted that Israel Law Bar rules forbid attorneys from paying any court related expenses and disbursements (including but not limited to court fee, translations if necessary, expert opinion etc...) and therefore these are always paid by client.

 For those clients not interested in a contingency based fee structure for the pre legal stage our law firm also offers a legal demand letter service which includes sending a legal demand letter by registered mail, email and fax if possible.
 The fee for sending out 1 legal demand letter (no follow up) is 100Euro+vat (18%).